Living With Coyotes

 - Keep pet food and water dishes inside.

 - Keep grills and barbecues clean.

 - Use sealed compost bins, and never add pet waste, meat, milk or eggs.

 - Keep the ground below bird feeders and fruit trees clean.

 - Use welded wire to block access to areas under decks, sheds, patios and porches.

 - Use deterrents such as sirens or motion-activated lights or sprinklers.

-- Install a 6-foot chain-link fence, and bury an extra 6 inches underground.
+- As a precaution — but never a guarantee — install a 6-foot chain-link fence, and bury an extra 6 inches underground.
 Install rollers at the top so coyotes can’t pull themselves over.